hyoryung0922/CoSMOS-T2I-Steering/README.md

 # 🌌 CoSMOS: Controlling Semantics and Object Counts via Mean-Oriented Steering

-This repository contains the official implementation of **CoSMOS**, a training-free inference-time steering method for improving **object count fidelity** in text-to-image (T2I) diffusion models such as Stable Diffusion.
+This repository contains the official implementation of **CoSMOS**, a training-free inference-time steering method for improving **numerical fidelity** in text-to-image (T2I) diffusion models such as *Stable Diffusion*.
 CoSMOS dynamically injects steering vectors into cross-attention layers during the early denoising steps of the generation process.

 ---
 ## 📊 Qualitive Results